-The reception class teacher liaises closely with the local playgroups as well as other pre-school settings.
-Any pre-school child who has been identified as having SEND will be brought to the attention of the Inclusion Co-ordinator so that appropriate provision can be planned.
+The reception class teachers liaise closely with the local playgroups as well as other pre-school settings.
+Any pre-school child who has been identified as having SEND will be brought to the attention of the Inclusion co-ordinator so that appropriate provision can be planned.

-The SEND Co-ordinator/pastoral teacher from the secondary schools will contact the school during the spring/summer term to discuss the needs of all children in Year 6 who have a SEND record.
+The SEND co-ordinator/pastoral teacher from the secondary schools will contact the school during the spring/summer term to discuss the needs of all children in Year 6 who have a SEND record.
+Earlier in the year she/he is invited to the review meetings of any Year 5 child who has an Education Health Care Plan.